 Asset Manager Affiliates.
-We expect to receive distributions of recurring dividends and seek to generate capital appreciation from our investment in our Asset Manager Affiliates.
+We expect to receive recurring cash distributions and seek to generate capital appreciation from our investment in our Asset Manager Affiliates.
 As a manager of the CLO Funds, our Asset Manager Affiliates receive contractual and recurring management fees from the CLO Funds for their management and advisory services.
 In addition, our Asset Manager Affiliates may also earn income related to net interest on assets accumulated for future CLO issuances on which they have provided a first loss guaranty in connection with loan warehouse arrangements for their CLO Funds.
-Our Asset Manager Affiliates generate annual pre-tax operating income equal to the amount by which their fee income exceeds their operating expenses.

-The annual management fees which our Asset Manager Affiliates receive are generally based on a fixed percentage of the par value of assets under management and are recurring in nature for the term of the CLO Fund so long as the Asset Manager Affiliates manage the fund.
+The annual management fees that our Asset Manager Affiliates receive are generally based on a fixed percentage of the par value of assets under management and are recurring in nature for the term of the CLO Fund, so long as the Asset Manager Affiliate manages the fund.
 As a result, the management fees earned by our Asset Manager Affiliates are not subject to market value fluctuations in the underlying collateral.
-The management fees our Asset Manager Affiliates receive generally have three components: a senior management fee and a subordinated management fee.
-Currently, all CLO Funds managed by Asset Manager Affiliates are paying both their senior and subordinated management fees on a current basis.
+The management fees that our Asset Manager Affiliates receive generally have three contractual components: a senior management fee, a subordinated management fee and the possibility of an incentive management fee if certain conditions are met.
+Currently, all CLO Funds managed by the Asset Manager Affiliates are paying both their senior and subordinated management fees on a current basis.
+During 2014, five CLO Funds have achieved the minimum investment return threshold and our Asset Manager Affiliates received incentive fees from those CLO Funds, although two of such CLO Funds have recently been called for redemption by their investors.

-Our Asset Manager Affiliates may receive incentive fees from CLO Funds they manage provided such CLO Funds have achieved a minimum investment return to holders of their subordinated securities or preferred shares.
-Subject to market conditions, we expect to continue to make investments in CLO Funds managed by our Asset Manager Affiliates, which we believe will provide us with a current cash investment return.
+Subject to the conditions of the capital markets, we expect to continue to make investments in CLO Funds managed by our Asset Manager Affiliates, which we believe will provide us with a current cash investment return.
 We believe that these investments will provide our Asset Manager Affiliates with greater opportunities to access new sources of capital, which will ultimately increase our Asset Manager Affiliates' assets under management and resulting management fee income.
-Currently, four CLO Funds have achieved the minimum investment return threshold and our Asset Manager Affiliates are receiving incentive fees from those CLO Funds.
+See "Item 1A.
+Risk Factors" for a discussion of the risks relating to our ability to access the capital markets and the impact of certain risk retention rules that will require that we or our Asset Manager Affiliates make and maintain certain minimum investments in CLO Funds managed by the Asset Manager Affiliates.

-The after-tax net income that our Asset Manager Affiliates generate through the fees they receive for managing CLO Funds and after paying their expenses pursuant to an overhead allocation agreement with the Company associated with their operations, including compensation of their employees, may be distributed to us.
-Cash distributions of our Asset Manager Affiliates' net income are recorded as "Dividends From Asset Manager Affiliates" in our financial statements when declared.
+The after-tax net free cash flow that our Asset Manager Affiliates generate through the fees they receive for managing CLO Funds and after paying their expenses pursuant to an overhead allocation agreement with the Company associated with their operations, including compensation of their employees, may be distributed to us.
+Distributions from our Asset Manager Affiliates' tax basis earnings and profits are recorded as "Dividends From Asset Manager Affiliates" in our financial statements when declared.
+From time to time our Asset Manager Affiliates may distribute cash in excess of tax basis earnings and profits.
+This excess is deemed a return of capital ("ROC") and is recorded in "unrealized gains (losses)" on the statement of operations.

-Below are summary attributes for our Asset Manager Affiliates, as of and for the year ended December 31, 2013:
+Below are summary attributes for our Asset Manager Affiliates, as of and for the year ended December 31, 2014: